I can't help myself. Whenever we go on holiday anywhere, I just have to hunt up food that's truly local.

 Kent also has a long tradition of hop growing and beer brewing going back to Tudor times.
 Oast Houses, the round-towered homes with a roof designed to dry the harvested hops (see image below), can be found everywhere across the county.

-To top it off, Kent has a raft of wonderful recipes - from cheeses to pies to biscuits to relishes and pickles, True tastes of Kent that will make your mouth water as soon as you start to seek them out.
+To top it off, Kent has a raft of wonderful recipes - from cheeses to pies to biscuits to relishes and pickles.
+A taste of Kent will make your mouth water as soon as you start to read.

 These days, we can't imagine beer without hops.
 Prior to the 16th century, this was a different matter.
 Beer was made primarily from honey and malt, until England's first hop garden was established in 1522 and the new taste soon proved popular.
 By 1655, a third of all hops produced in England came from Kent and after the creation of Porter Beer, which uses a lot of hops and quickly grew very fashionable, hop growing turned into a wealth producing growthy industry.